lucasresenderc/PyOptDE/README.md

 ![DELOGO](https://user-images.githubusercontent.com/24375125/84321286-3f3ac580-ab49-11ea-8d0d-b841bc06113c.png)
 # DifferentialEvolution

 This module is an implementation of the Differential Evolution (DE) algorithm.
-Proposed by Price and Storn in a series of papers [1, 2, 3],  the Differential Evolution is along-established evolutionary algorithm that aims to optimize functions on a continuous domain.
+Proposed by Price and Storn in a series of papers [1, 2, 3],  the Differential Evolution is a along-established evolutionary algorithm that aims to optimize functions on a continuous domain.

 The Differential Evolution requires no qualitative nor quantitative information about the objective function (such as continuity, differentiability, etc).
 The algorithm is useful and recommended to deal with black-boxes or functions with many local optima that might trick other algorithms.